pkobielak/sharedkube-docs/docs/getting-started.md

 Now you can access your application via `https://<your_namespace>.sharedkube.io`.

 Read more in [Cloud Native Deployment](./user-guides/cloud-native-deployment) guide.
-At sharedkube, we are making sure to follow official [CNCF definition](https://github.com/cncf/toc/blob/main/DEFINITION.md) of Cloud Native Ecosystem.
+At Sharedkube, we are making sure to follow official [CNCF definition](https://github.com/cncf/toc/blob/main/DEFINITION.md) of Cloud Native Ecosystem.